 If layers are well fed, and their vaccine is given to them at the right time, they will thrive well.
 They will provide you with good quality of eggs on a daily basis, and they won’t fall sick unnecessarily.

 However, it is a must for you to vaccinate your chickens against contagious diseases.
 How do you administer vaccinations for your chickens?
 You can check this our previous post on vaccination for day-old chicks.

 Their medication should be given to them at the right time, like vitamins, antibiotics, and anti-cocci should be repeated in every six weeks then Lasota, should also be given to them every six weeks.

 This prevents ND and boosts their egg productions.

 Note: ND means Newcastle Disease.

-Kindly know that we can give you the best organic vaccination for raising any types of chicks from day old to the point maturity, what you just need to do is to click on this link, chat with one of our representative on WhatsApp stating your request for organic vaccination.
+Kindly know that we can give you the best organic vaccination for raising any type of chicks from day old to the point maturity, what you just need to do is to click on this link, chat with one of our representatives on WhatsApp stating your request for organic vaccination.

 The reason why I would forever recommend organic way of breeding chicken in Nigeria?

 - You may not spend any amount in getting all that you need